 One reason this advice is so important is it takes a long time to grow into a writer.
-Your writing when you first start is going to be different two, five, and eleven years later.
-I read somewhere that you don’t really grow into a writer until about ten years after you’ve started.
+When you first start, your writing is going to be different two, five, and 11 years later.
+I read somewhere that you don’t really grow into a writer until about 10 years after you’ve started.
 Of course, there are exceptions.
-Some people are brilliant from the get-go and progress quickly but you won’t know if you fall into that category until you get started.
+Some people are brilliant from the get-go and progress quickly, but you won’t know if you fall into that category until you get started.

 Writing all the time is the bedrock of the writing life.
 Easier said than done.
 There’s work, family, and a million other things going on in your life.
 Making the time still has to be a priority.
 If you’re just starting out or trying to get re-started, I recommend you try carving out two hours a week.
 It may not seem like a lot but this is where I started and it becomes easier to build on.
 If two hours a week is too much then start with one hour a week.
 Where can you find this time?
 If you watch television is there a one or two hour block you can give up.
 That’s probably the easiest place to start.

 One thing I’ve learned, and this goes along with writing all the time, is the concept of endurance.
 Before I joined Shut Up & Write I was flailing around.
 I had a tough time sitting down and focusing.
 I didn’t have the necessary mental endurance built up to write regularly.

 Getting to that place where you can write can be difficult.
 Don’t give up.
 It takes time to train your brain to sit and focus on your work.
 For most people, this does not come naturally and can even feel uncomfortable at first.
 Build that endurance, keep at it.